adamspanier/Distributed-Systems-Security/Documentation/Milestone3/Simulation_and_Data_Gathering.md

         "flow_rate": round(random.uniform(5, 50), 2),
         "timestamp": int(time.time())
     }
 # This is a partial copy of the script.
-The full script can be found at <script location>.
+The full script can be found at [Simulation and Data Gathering](https://github.com/adamspanier/Distributed-Systems-Security/tree/main/Code/Simulation%20and%20Data%20Gathering).
 ```

 ## Blockchain/Fingerprinting Environment